by Shane Butler, Johns Hopkins University

 TWO decades later, A Problem in Greek Ethics and A Problem in Modern Ethics, appeared for the first time between the same two covers, in a volume titled Studies in Sexual Inversion.
 It too was “privately printed” (in 1928 and again in 1931).

-The 1928 edition was reprinted unaltered in 1964 by The Medical Press of New York, which, despite its solemn name, specialized in risqué material.
+The 1928 edition was reprinted unaltered in 1964 (the year of the publication of Phyllis Grosskurth’s biography of Symonds) by The Medical Press of New York, which, despite its solemn name, specialized in risqué material.
 Striking is the way in which its title makes the paired essays, with their origins in classical scholarship, into a “classic” work in its own right: Sexual Inversion: The Classic Study of Homosexuality in Ancient and Modern Times.

 A facsimile of the full first edition (April 1897) of Ellis and Symonds, Sexual Inversion, including the appendix with A Problem in Greek Ethics, was published in 1975 by the Arno Press, “A New York Times Company,” in the series “Homosexuality: Lesbians and Gay Men in Society, History and Literature” (called on the cover, “The Arno Series on Homosexuality”), edited by gay studies pioneer Jonathan Katz.